oznogon/gattaibushido-public/rules/05_coach.md

 ### Moving Along the Path

-As the cards move during play, jokers that reach the top of the Deck become Omens under your control, face-up in front of you waiting to be used.
+As the cards move during play, jokers that reach the top of your Deck become Omens under your control, face-up in front of you waiting to be used.
 At any point outside of an active conflict, you can "spend" an Omen by flipping it to its face-down state.
 Doing so triggers the next event on the Escalation Path.

 This build a rough structure for pacing right into the game, while also giving you a bit of leeway as Coach on how to time these events for maximum impact.
 While it is technically possible to sit on the unspent Omens for as long as you want, we highly recommend spending them whenever you can, so as to get more tension and action into the game, and better move the story along!